Notes on the Geography of The Western United States: Los Angeles 1

 We begin downtown, with a tour from 2002.

 The homeless bed down.
 It's disconcerting for visitors and maybe for residents, but taxi drivers show no mercy.
-"They get used to it," one said.
+"They get used to it," according to one who might have been a student of Dostoyevsky.
 Was there anyone under this blanket?
 Absolutely: a knee moved.
-At dusk, cardboard boxes were set up, even sewn together to form tubes.
+At dusk, cardboard boxes are set up, even sewn together to form tubes.

 Close by, the Linda Lea Theater on Main Street used to show first-run international movies.